-To view the full ORC description, which indicates terms this course is scheduled to be offered, follow this link: Speech 33
+To view the ORC description, follow this link: Speech 33

 A couple of decades ago, we had little empirical support for effects of political humor.
 But now—and particularly, in the past five years—scholars have conducted many investigations of late night political humor content and effects, with results that, more often than not, challenge our conventional wisdom and expectations about politics, humor, and entertainment.

 Some findings are inconsistent.
 Political humor helps candidates; political humor hurts candidates.
 Political humor increases cynicism toward politics; political humor decreases cynicism toward politics.
 But even among the inconsistencies, one consistent theme resonates: It is a mistake to dismiss late night political humor as “just comedy.”
 Late night political humor is doing something to viewers, and the nature of this something warrants closer scrutiny.
 Studying political humor leads to a better understanding of political rhetoric, satire, information processing, civic engagement, persuasion, and attitude formation and change.